kdubbels/kdubbels.github.io/_drafts/2015-08-17-dynamic-binding.markdown

 Indeed, the two scoping mechanisms were interchangeable in early Lisp implementations.
 The first implementation of Lisp - way back in 1958 - used dynamic scoping.
 And, indeed, in the 1960s, the language Logo, intended to teach basic programming concepts to children using "turtle graphics" relied on dynamic scoping _on purpose for it's supposed simplicity_.

 This "simplicity" may be surprising in the present, since the most widely-used implementation of dynamic scoping - JavaScript's `this` - is a notorious source of confusion and heartache for web developers.
 In particular, JavaScript's `this` is an enormous source of confusion for programmers coming to JavaScript from Java.
 In Java, of course, the `this` keyword is a way to bind methods to a class.
 JavaScript, which lacks classes (although JavaScript does have a `class` keyword, it ultimately does not use class-based inheritance).
-In JavaScript, by contrast, `this` can't refer to a class; there are no classes*.
+In JavaScript, by contrast, `this` can't refer to a class; there are no classes†.

-* Of course "classes" were introduced in ES6, but they aren't _really_ classes and there's not really a compelling reason to use them outside of certain frameworks (such as React).
+† Of course "classes" were introduced in ES6, but they aren't _really_ classes and there's not really a compelling reason to use them outside of certain frameworks (such as React).